• Skip to primary navigation

 Instructions

-• Lower eggs in and boil for 7 minutes (6 minutes for room temperature eggs).
+• Place a pot of water on the stove and bring to the boil.
+Lower eggs in and boil for 7 minutes (6 minutes for room temperature eggs).
 After this time, remove eggs from boiling water and drop straight into a bowl of ice water to stop the cooking process immediately.
 Peel away the shells.

-• In a container, mix together soy sauce, water, sugar garlic, spring onions, chillis and sesame seeds.
+• In a container, mix together soy sauce, water, sugar, garlic, spring onions, chillis and sesame seeds.
 Stir well.

 • Add boiled eggs and turn over a few times.
 If part of your eggs are not completely submerged in the marinade, cover the eggs with a paper towel.